Circumstantial Evidence for 1915/16

 It is the older of the two styles.
 The differences are subtle,

 but easily recognizable.
-This stamp is 1922 and earlier.

 The older style has less space between the cities and is